sidharrth2002/sambal-sos-app/README.md

 We believe that our project will provide the necessary support for communities nationwide, and will benefit a lot of people in our communities, especially the underserved in tough times like these.

 ## About us
 We're a team of student developers passionate to make a positive impact to our community.
-The development of the [Bendera Putih App](http://sambalsos.com/) is a continuous process for the time being, and we believe that developing this app is a way for us to volunteer and contribute to the communities in Malaysia.
+The development of the [Sambal SOS App](http://sambalsos.com/) is a continuous process for the time being, and we believe that developing this app is a way for us to volunteer and contribute to the communities in Malaysia.

 ## Contributing
 Currently, our team consists of mostly student developers, and we are running on a 0 budget.
-Maintaining the [Bendera Putih App](http://sambalsos.com/) involves financial costs, hence we are opening up to the public for volunteering or contributions.
+Maintaining the [Sambal SOS App](http://sambalsos.com/) involves financial costs, hence we are opening up to the public for volunteering or contributions.

 ### Monetary
 If you're willing to support us financially, please do get in touch with us!
-Monetary donations will be primarily utilized for maintenance costs of the [Bendera Putih App](http://sambalsos.com/), which includes: server costs, domain costs, etc.
+Monetary donations will be primarily utilized for maintenance costs of the [Sambal SOS App](http://sambalsos.com/), which includes: server costs, domain costs, etc.
 You can contribute to the server costs here: https://www.buymeacoffee.com/benderaputih

 ### Development